-Being the community organizer, I got out a sheet and had folks sign-in and provide their e-mail addresses.
-I then created a yahoo group choosing FYP-WDC as the designation.
-The nature of the listserv was to help promote activities happening in the DC area, organize future socials and share information (housing, restaurants, jobs, etc).
-As word spread, the listserv became populated with over 300 individuals.
-Also, folks in New York City, Philadelphia and Virginia Beach were encouraged to start their own groups.
+From that sign-in sheet, the FYP-WDC Yahoo group emerged.
+The mission of the listserv was to promote activities in the DC area, organize future socials, and share info (housing, restaurants, jobs, etc.).
+As word spread, the listserv grew to over 300 individuals!
+Folks in NYC, Philadelphia, and Virginia Beach were encouraged to start their own groups.

-Early on there was a desire to formalize this group and meetings were hosted by the Philippine Embassy.
-At that time, there were folks who supported the idea or incorporation, but weren’t able to commit to the necessary time in which to accomplish the work.
+Early on there was a desire to formalize the Yahoo group and meetings were hosted by the Philippine Embassy.
+At that time, there were folks who supported the idea or incorporation but weren’t able to commit to the necessary time in which to accomplish the work.
 It wasn’t until a few years later, that a group of younger newly-graduated folks decided that they would be able to commit to working on formalizing the group.

 2002: Transition Year